 Where to start?
 Every Outer Banks homebuyer has concerns about getting the right property at the best value.
 We realize purchasing property here is as much an educational process as a transaction process.
 Besides receiving a copy of Living the Dream, our OBX FAQs pages are a good place to begin this process.
 Also, here is a flow chart showing the entire home buying process.
 You can print this chart and refer back to it during the process.
 You can get a good idea of home values by signing up for an Outer Banks Market Snapshot.
 Let us know your area of interest and we’ll make sure you receive the latest information on listings and what other buyers have been willing to pay.

 Finding the right property Before you start looking at properties, make a list of must have features along with optional features you’d like to have.
 “Must-have” features are likely to include the number of bedrooms and bathrooms you’ll need to accommodate your visiting friends and family, location (if it is a second home then proximity to the beach is important, etc.), the size of the lot and special needs (handicapped access, etc.).
 Optional features may include the water views, architectural styling, age and condition of the property, landscaping, etc. Knowing those items you must have as well as those things a property must not have will save you time in your property search.
-Here is an OBX House Hunting Checklist that may help you with the features as well as help you when viewing property.
+Here is an OBX House Hunting Checklist that may help you best compare homes.
+Also, here is a web page showing specific things you should check while viewing Outer Banks homes.

 Setting a Time Frame Many variables affect the timing of the home-buying process.
 The time frame for buying an Outer Banks second home or vacation rental home is usually more flexible than buyers looking to relocate to the Outer Banks.
 Regardless of what type of property you are buying a typical home search process may take three or four months.
 During this time you will be comparing and evaluating properties, learning about market values and how the coastal environment affects property.
 Also the loan process may take 30 to 45 days.
 Scott Team Realty agents are here when ever you need us and will do our best to help you get into your new property at a time convenient to you.